demure/dotfiles/README.md

 all my systems (when/where possible).

 **NOTE:** While I am currently continuing to maintain the [github] repo,
-I have moved to [gitorious].
-Repo link in top comments, of most comment-able confs.
+<strike>I have moved to [gitorious].</stike> Repo link in top comments, of most comment-able confs.
+With the death of gitorious, I am currently using [notabug].

 ###Install: